unelmacoin/unelmamarket/README.md

 npm run prettify
 ```
 and your code will automatically be formatted, so that everything is uniform.
 After that commit and make your pull request

-## Documentation
-Documentation for architectural and implementation decisions can be found on the [wiki](/wiki) page